ciclope-microFE/ciclope/docs/about.md

 # About
-A typical pipeline for FE model generation from 3D microCT data is shown in the picture above.
+A typical pipeline for FE model generation from 3D microCT data is shown in the picture below.
 ![ciclope_design](ciclope_design.png)

 **Ciclope** is composed of a `core` module containing methods for voxel and tetrahedra FE model generation, and a module `utils` containing utilities for image and FE model pre- and post-processing.
 Both modules can be imported and used within Python.